Last Updated on

 While I wouldn’t say riding any animal is 100% (with these tours, sometimes added precautions such as seat belts can be merely a makeshift rope belt to hold you in or down), just look at all the tourists lined up before you and access your odds there!

-Information on Camel Safaris in Jaisalmer
+Information on taking a camel safari in Jaisalmer

 My half day Sunset tour cost about $14-15 with a full day averaging around $25.
 Not a bad spend, right?
 My tour was booked through my hotel Shahi Palace.
 Alternate recommendations for camel tours can also be found in Lonely Planet Guides and Rough Guides.